CATcher-org/templates/README.md

 * Transfer the bug report to the respective team repo.
 * Labels are to be omitted.
+* Image links can be kept as they are

 ## Dev Response Phase